MA in Diversity, Equity, Inclusion, and Justice Leadership

 Programs Requirements and Timelines

-• The master's program consists of 11 courses, including the year-long seminar and the final project
+• The master's program consists of 10 courses, including the year-long core seminar and the 2-semester final project.

-• Full-time students typically complete the program in 15 to 24 months, depending on academic and summer coursework
+• Full-time students typically complete the program in 2-3 years.

-• Part-time students typically take one to two courses per semester in the evening, in-person or online, and can complete the program in as few as 24 months
+• Part-time students typically take one to two courses per semester in the evening, in-person or online, and can complete the program in as few as 2 years with summer coursework.

 Course Requirements

-The master's curriculum is built around four essential focus areas, also called "Knowledge Competencies" (or shortened to KC).
+The master's curriculum is built around four essential focus areas, also called "Knowledge Competencies" (KCs).
 Each explores core theoretical ideas in combination with organizational leadership and measurement tools.

 Visit this page for the full list of courses offered by our program.
 Master's students have the opportunity to petition for alternative courses offered outside of the DEIJ-L program.